 By: William Tuttle, Photographer

-- Your print has been converted to a digital format and digitally printed to produce images of utmost detail, sharpness and color.
+- Convert your print to a digital format and digitally printed to produce images of utmost detail, sharpness and color.
 Prints are signed and numbered by the photographer and are packaged with an archival mounting board, protective sleeve and identifying label.

 - When framing the photograph, make sure the print does not come in contact with the glass.
 The photograph may stick to glass surface in time.
 Using mats or spacers eliminates this problem.